 Insufficient communication skills is a problem from remedial classes where students have low self confidence to honors classes where students may believe that only numerical answers matter.
 When students are uncomfortable asking questions or expressing what they know it is very difficult to move forward.
 Math Practice 3 of the Common Core State Standards explains it well as students must be able to “justify their conclusions, communicate them to others, and respond to the arguments of others.”

 Fortunately students love to talk (perhaps not currently in math class) and with the right environment and teacher encouragement, this can be worked on.
 Students need to feel that their classroom is a safe place to state their opinion.
 Strong explanations need to be recognized as much or more than correct answers.
-Teachers need to become masters at asking the questions that facilitate rich math conversations (Fawn Nguyen shares a great example here where she facilitates a conversation that helps students explain what they know and explore further).
+Teachers need to become masters at asking the questions that facilitate rich math conversations.
 Transitioning students to this environment does not happen overnight but the rewards are worth it.

 Somewhere along the line, many students lost their desire to wonder about the world, how things work, and life in general.
 Without speculating on what is causing this, I have observed that this abandoned curiosity poses a significant challenge to student engagement during problem-based learning.
 Many students are unfortunately too comfortable being spectators in the math classroom, and rekindling their curiosity will help them persist through challenging problems.